top of page

 5. All exhibits will be under the full control of the Show Committee while in the show, they must remain there for the duration of the show.

-6. All entries shall be removed from the show area between 10:00 PM September 24 and 10:00 AM September 25.
-Items not claimed by 10 AM on September 25 will become the property of the ACLC and CCY and will be placed in the auction.
+6. All entries shall be removed from the show area between 8:00 PM and 9:30 PM September 23 or 7:00 AM and 9:00 AM September 24.
+Entrants must bring their own bagging supplies.
+Items not claimed by 9 AM on September 24 will become the property of the ACLC and CCY and will be placed in the auction.

 7. Neither the Holiday Inn, Cichlid Club of York, nor Aquarium Club of Lancaster County will be held responsible for any loss or damage incurred during the show.